stecch1/ANN2021project/README.md

-# Artificial Neural Network Challenge 2021 @POLIMI
+# Artificial Neural Networks and Deep Learning Challenge 2021 @POLIMI

 Our solution for the following challenges presented during the course